WebDevStudios/StartBox/docs/about_startbox.md

 ## Easy to Customize

-StartBox is extremely easy to customize via Child Themes.
-In fact, StartBox comes with a blank child theme, dummy content and an Out-of-the-Box guide to make rapid development even faster.

 StartBox uses modular scripts and stylesheets (so you only include the ones you need) and a dynamic CSS class structure (so you transform the look without changing the markup) and has over 50 hooks and filters (so you can inject any kind of code wherever you need it).
 Combine that with the easy-to-use Options API and you’re golden!

 ### StartBox Easy Hooks